pabferir/mRNA-Sequences-Processor/README.md

 > Note `res/` is the only allowed location for placing an input file.
 A sample input file named `refMrna.fa.corrected.txt` is already provided in the `res/` directory.

 ### Output
-Once you run the program either with String or file input, you will find the results in the `geneProc-output.txt` file generated within the `res/` directory.
+Once you run the program either with line or file input, you will find the results in the `geneProc-output.txt` file generated within the `res/` directory.

 ## License